 - Tic-Tac-Toe: There’s no reason that this old standby needs to be stuck hanging with X’s and O’s.
 Use the letters of your child’s name to really make the game interesting.

-- Find something your child normally doesn’t write with—a fat poster marker, a toothbrush, a feather pen, a branch from a tree, or a super-skinny paint brush—and challenge him to write his name using those items.
+- Write with What?
+Find something your child normally doesn’t write with—a fat poster marker, a toothbrush, a feather pen, a branch from a tree, or a super-skinny paint brush—and challenge him to write his name using those items.

-- Every morning, right along with breakfast, have your child write her name on one page of a small, palm-sized notebook.
-Do it for the whole summer, and watch your child’s penmanship improve right before your eyes!
+- Make A Special Book: Every morning, right along with breakfast, have your child write her name on one page of a small, palm-sized notebook.
+Do it for the whole summer, and watch your child’s penmanship improve right before your eyes.
 It will be awesome for her to flip through the book to see how her writing changes in just a few short weeks.
 After she’s ‘mastered’ her first name, add her last name.
-Then add her middle name!
+Then add her middle name.

-- Begin with the name in all uppercase letters, then when that’s covered, move to lowercase.
+- Begin with the name in all uppercase letters, and when that’s mastered, move to lowercase.

 - Many parents have asked if they should correct their child when he writes a letter incorrectly, and the answer is ‘no’, not at first at least.
 If you have a model for your child to follow, maybe at the top of the page or on a card nearby, eventually he’ll recognize that something’s not quite right.

-- If he’s stuck on one letter, after your child tries a few times, work with the shapes of that letter — the circle then the line in the letter ‘d’ or the hook then dot in the letter ‘j’.
+- If he’s stuck on a letter after a few tries, work with the shapes of that letter — the circle then the line in the letter ‘d’ or the hook then dot in the letter ‘j’.

-Any other questions?
-Email me or stop by teach mama for some printables or some more information.
+Do you have any other questions?
+Email me or stop by Teach Mama for some printables and more tips.
 Enjoy the name-writing ride — it’s certainly a journey for most!